EmreCanKURAN/HideFilesInAnImage/README.md

 # HideFilesInAnImage
 A python code using a steganographic technique that encrypts and hides files to an image.

+Disclaimer:
+This script is created for a tutorial article that is written in terms of security and privacy.
+Malicious intents are not encouraged and the author of this code specifies that he doesn't take any responsibilities for misuses.

 Prerequisites:
 Cryptography library.
 You can install via shell using: pip install cryptography